-This strategy needs to cover a of aspects that every employee expects to experience during their employment relationship.
+This strategy needs to cover a set of aspects that every employee expects to experience during the employee lifecycle.

 Even though the employee experience is holistic, the only way to improve it is by addressing specific points.
 This way, employees will perceive it as a whole.

-The idea is that every point that you improve and optimize for your employees creates a healthy and friendly work environment.
+The idea is that every point that you improve and optimize for your employees creates a better work environment.

-In addition, you want to transmit the feeling that the tools and processes are optimized for employees to do their job accurately and without unnecessary complications.
+In addition, you want to transmit the feeling that the tools and processes are optimized for employees to do their job without unnecessary complications.

 1. Optimize Your Recruitment Process

 Let's start at the very beginning.
-The recruitment process, including the interviews and the application process per se, is the first part of the employee experience.
+The recruitment process, including the interviews and the application process per se, is the first part of the employee and customer experience.